MCMi460/NSO-RPC/README.md

       ```
       We also create a GUID (`uuid.uuid4()`)
       We set the default URL that isn't really used, then we set `API().userInfo` to `UsersMe().get()`, which used in `API().updateLogin()`.
-      After that, we store the token in plaintext form in your `Documents/NSO-RPC` folder (WHY???
-CHANGE THIS!!)
+      After that, we store the token in plaintext form in your `Documents/NSO-RPC` folder.
+This will likely not be changed as other methods are not really more secure.

     - `API().makeRequest()`:

-      Deprecated and not in use.
+      Makes a request to `https://api-lp1.znc.srv.nintendo.net` with a route specified.
       ```python
       def makeRequest(self, route):
         return requests.post(self.url + route, headers = self.headers)